webclinic017/edgedb/docs/reference/datamodel/links.rst

 Required links
 ==============

-.. index:: required, optional, not null
+.. index:: not null
+.. api-index:: required, optional

 All links are either ``optional`` or ``required``; the default is ``optional``.
 Use the ``required`` keyword to declare a required link.
 A required link must